 Joshua Burgin | CPO, Upwind

-The growing threat isn’t simply the tenacity of bad actors; it’s the increasing complexity of cloud environments and the difficulty that security teams have to see and fix real issues before they become threats.
+The growing threat isn’t simply the tenacity of bad actors; it’s the increasing complexity of cloud environments and the difficulty that security teams have in seeing and fixing real issues before they become threats.

 Get a better view of your cloud landscape with Upwind.
 Schedule a demo to see how.